 Yuen Fong Ling’s artistic practice takes many forms, resulting in a hands-off approach that can be difficult to pin down.
 In his own words: “I do sometimes wonder what it is that I do”.
 For the past couple of years Yuen has been working with the collection of writer, poet, activist and socialist Edward Carpenter (1844-1929), to uncover hidden histories and to present the work of the pioneering writer and cultural figure that spent a formative period of his life in the steel city.

 Yuen employs a lightness of touch to his working methods, and rather than focusing on producing an individually authored artwork, which seems to fit with the traditional cannon of art practice, he subtly elevates the stories of others in order to present new narratives and explore complex histories best told by a multitude of voices.
-A formative relationship has developed through his recent work, Towards Memorial, with local shoemakers Noble & Wylie (formerly GUAT Shoes), where he has been designing and producing a series of bespoke sandals that will be gifted to individuals and groups who are continuing the legacy of Carpenter.
+A formative relationship has developed through his recent work, Towards Memorial, with Sheffield-based ethical shoemakers Noble & Wylie, where he has been designing and producing a series of bespoke sandals that will be gifted to individuals and groups who are continuing the legacy of Carpenter.
 The Carpenter sandal is available to buy now – and for every ten pairs sold, one will be gifted to an activist in the city.

-With support from Making Ways, Yuen has spent a significant amount of time researching and working with The Friends of Edward Carpenter and within the collection itself, and is now working towards an exhibition at Yorkshire Artspace this August as part of the Freelands Artist Programme, where he'll be presenting a series of new works which are born out of conversations and collaborations around the legacy of Edward Carpenter himself.
+With support from Making Ways, Yuen has spent a significant amount of time researching and working with The Friends of Edward Carpenter and within the collection itself, and in August 2019 held an exhibition at Yorkshire Artspace as part of the Freelands Artist Programme, presenting a series of new works which are born out of conversations and collaborations around the legacy of Edward Carpenter himself.